hemcodez/StickyNotes/README.md

 ### Sticky Notes App 📝
 >Status: *Completed*

 A Sticky Note App!
 As a beginning developer, I decided to undertake this newbie endeavor to deepen my understanding of HTML, CSS, and JavaScript.
 This hands-on project allows me to apply my technical skills in a practical manner while exploring the exciting world of front-end development.
 By creating this app, I aim to gain valuable experience in building user interfaces, manipulating DOM elements, and handling user interactions.
-Through this journey, I hope to refine my abilities and become proficient as an aspiring swe.
+Through this journey, I hope to refine my abilities and become proficient as an aspiring developer.

 <sub>credit: *"Online Tutorials"* (https://www.youtube.com/@OnlineTutorialsYT).</sub>